ukulele/songbook-legacy/README.md

 songbook-legacy
 ===============

-Matt's original three songbook volumes for Balham Ukulele Society, all consolidated and converted to Latex songbook format
+A process for taking Matt's original three songbook volumes for Balham Ukulele Society, and ultimately delivering them as individual songs in the Latex songbook format.